Skip to main content

 Additionally you can decide how many replicas the Stellio broker should have.

-If you use a private helm chart repository, you must specify here the login username and password for the helm chart repository.
+If you use a private Helm chart repository, you must specify here the login username and password for the Helm chart repository.

 Mimir